saltstack/salt/doc/topics/cloud/tencentcloud.rst

 list_custom_images
 ~~~~~~~~~~~~~~~~~~
-This function lists any custom images associated with the account, that can
+Lists any custom images associated with the account.
+These images can
 be used to create a new instance.

 .. code-block:: bash